Initial Preparation 3

 Out of the corner of his eye, he caught movement.
 Effie.

 She ducked behind the hallway wall.
-But he already knew she'd been watching since the beginning.
+But he already knew she been watching since the beginning.

-In the past six days, his senses improved.
+In the past few days, his senses improved.
 The little mana in the air started to bring back some of his sensitivity.

-It was nowhere near his former strength, but it was enough to defend himself if anyone tried to break in.
+It was nowhere near his former strength, but it was enough to defend himself if anyone tried to hurt him.